 Teradata Database on AWS Overview

-AWS enables you to create a self-managed Teradata Database single-node or MPP instance (up to 64 nodes, depending on the database license tier) directly in the AWS public cloud.
+AWS enables you to create a self-managed Teradata Database system directly in the AWS public cloud.
 As a self-provisioned environment, Teradata Database on AWS is delivered as software that can be deployed in the AWS IaaS environment.
 Teradata offers a variety of multi-terabyte Amazon EC2 instances in the AWS Marketplace for the Teradata Database and supporting software.
-AWS Marketplace is an online store that helps you find, buy, and immediately start using software and services.
+AWS Marketplace is an online store that helps you find, buy, and immediately use software and services.

 Amazon EC2 is a virtual computing environment, allowing you to use web service interfaces to launch Teradata instances with the Linux SLES 11 SP3 operating system, load them with a custom application environment, and manage network access permissions.